About Our Service

 After this assessment, if our service is suitable, we will discuss appointment availability and the counselling sessions will be booked in on a provisional basis.
 The young person will meet with the same counsellor throughout their sessions and these weekly counselling sessions will be at the same time and day of the week, unless discussed with the counsellor in advance.

 Each session is charged at £15 and payment needs to be made ahead of each set of 6 weekly sessions booked, totalling a pre-payment of £90.
 This payment confirms the sessions booked.
 If a young person self-refers a discussion will take place about methods of payment.
-Payments can be made at the reception desk by card or cash.
+Payments can be made at the reception desk by card.
 Alternatively, the office can be contacted between 9am-5pm Mon-Fri on 01622 692383 and payment can be made over the phone by debit/credit card.

 There is a 24hr cancellation policy whereby notice of a cancellation, or non-requirement of a session, must be given with more than 24 hours otherwise the fee for that session may not be refunded.
-During contracting with the young person and parent/Guardian an additional agreement is made regarding non attendance.

 Confidentiality is a key part of therapy as this helps a relationship built on trust to develop.
 Providing this, in a non-judgemental space enables the young person to open up and speak freely about what is impacting on them.
 It is also a time when it is acceptable to talk about concerns without fear of them being discussed elsewhere.
 This includes not discussing the work with parents/guardians, unless the young person requests or gives consent for this.

-All sessions are treated confidentiality unless our counsellor has serious concerns about the safety of the young person in therapy, or the safety of others.
+All sessions are treated confidentially unless our counsellor has serious concerns about the safety of the young person in therapy, or the safety of others.
 In these circumstances, it is appropriate for the counsellor to follow safeguarding procedures.
 This may involve discussing the issues with a senior member of staff and/or supervisor and may need to involve other appropriate professionals.
 This procedure is part of Mid Kent Mind’s Safeguarding Children and Young People Policy.

 As part of our commitment to working ethically and safely our counsellor attends regular supervision to discuss elements of their work – the young person’s identity will not be disclosed.